 Is there any other way to check tax credit regularly

-Yes, as an employee, you can do it by checking form 26AS online every quarter after the due date of filing TDS return, to know how much tax credit your employer has given you for the quarter.
+Yes, employee can check form 26AS online every quarter after the due date of filing TDS return, to know how much tax credit employer has given for the quarter.

 For each quarter, the due date of filing TDS return in form 24Q is the last date of the following month of each quarter.
 The only exception is the last quarter of the previous year.
 For the last quarter (starting from January 1 to 31st march), the due date of filing TDS return is 31st May.